 Dinara Klinton is an active concert performer and prize-winner of over 15 international competitions.
 Dinara has performed at many major concert venues including the Royal Festival Hall and Wigmore Hall, and worked with such orchestras as The Philharmonia Orchestra and St. Petersburg Philharmonic Orchestra.
 She has also appeared on BBC2 and on Radio 3.
 As a recording artist, Dinara has received widespread critical acclaim for her interpretations.
 Among many dazzling reviews, her album Liszt: Études d'exécution transcendante, S. 139, released by the German label GENUIN classics, was selected by BBC Music Magazine as Recording of the Month.
 Dinara's debut album Music of Chopin and Liszt was made at the age of 16 with an American label DELOS, and the most recent CD is a part of renowned recording series Chopin.
 Complete Works on contemporary instruments, released by The Fryderyk Chopin Institute.
 Dinara graduated from the Moscow State Conservatory, has a Master of Performance degree with distinction from the Royal College of Music where she studied under Dina Parakhina and where she now holds a position of Assistant Professor of Piano

-5.20 pm Phillip Leslie Sonata in G major Op 79
+5.20 pm Daniel Lebhardt Sonata in G major Op 79

 Presto alla tedesca — Andante — Vivace